BonillaFred/File-Hash-Searcher/README.md

-# didactic-journey
+# File Hasher

-Ever wanted to find if a file is in your system but only have the hash.
-Well I have the solution for you!
-This repo was built with that goal in mind.
+The goal of the this repo is to search for a file using a sha-256 hash.
+Currently only works for linux system that have openssl and dirent installed.